arcilli/investsuite-api-docs/docs/concepts/entities.md

 **External ID**

+!!! info "Middleware"

+    The `external_id` typically maps to the id in the Client middleware.

 Entities have an `external_id` field.
 The field is not required, but if it is provided, it must be unique.

 **Immutability**